-- 7.1 The Company is suitable for long term investors who can afford to set aside the capital for at least five years.
-If you are uncertain about whether this product is suitable for you, please contact an independent financial adviser. - 7.2 Investors must be comfortable that the value of investments in the Company can go down as well as up, that capital may be at risk and that performance varies over time and returns are not guaranteed. - 7.3 Investors should be aware that there is no protection of capital and no guaranteed return and investors can lose the amount invested.
-Accordingly, Shares are not suitable for: - 7.3.1 any investor who does not have sufficient resource to bear any loss; - 7.3.2 any investor who cannot set aside the capital for more than five years; - 7.3.3 investors who are not prepared to take any risk with their money and/or put their capital at risk; or - 7.3.4 any investor looking for a guaranteed income or guaranteed total return.
+7.1 The Company is suitable for long term investors who can afford to set aside the capital for at least five years.
+If you are uncertain about whether this product is suitable for you, please contact an independent financial adviser.

+- 7.2 Investors must be comfortable that the value of investments in the Company can go down as well as up, that capital may be at risk and that performance varies over time and returns are not guaranteed. - 7.3 Investors should be aware that there is no protection of capital and no guaranteed return and investors can lose the amount invested.
+Accordingly, Shares are not suitable for: - 7.3.1 any investor who does not have sufficient resources to bear any loss resulting from the investment; - 7.3.2 investors who are not prepared to take any risk with their money or put their capital at risk; and/or - 7.3.3 any investor looking for guaranteed income or a guaranteed total return.